rebecca-hh-rosen/NGO_Net/README.md

 # NGO_Network

 NGO Network is a project intended to reduce the labor of NGOs seeking out each other, as well as individuals seeking out NGOs.
 Unlike other connections, NGO Network allows users to look though a database of international, UN-affiliated NGOs and generate novel recommendations.
-This algorithm generates a more sources of relationship by providing a similarity score that determiend by overlap across 12 different features.
+This algorithm generates a more nuanced sort of relationship, as it sorts by similarity score that determiend by overlap across 12 different features.

 The data on nearly 12,000 NGOs were scraped from a public website, at <https://esango.un.org/civilsociety/login.do>.
 Please reach out to me regarding more information on how I conducted the scrape.